eProsima/vulcanexus/docs/rst/tutorials/tools/shapes_demo/shapes_demo.rst

 3 - Create a black square publisher:

-   - Start eProsima Shapes Demo (this instance will be referred to as *Instance3*).
+   - Start ROS 2 Shapes Demo (this instance will be referred to as *Instance3*).
    - Click on Publish.
    - Select SQUARE option for Shape and BLACK for Color.
    - Change the History field from 6 to 100.
    - Select TRANSIENT_LOCAL.

-The eProsima Shapes Demo environment should look similar to the following figure.
+The ROS 2 Shapes Demo environment should look similar to the following figure.

 .. figure:: /rst/figures/tutorials/tools/shapes_demo/history_durability_1.png
     :align: center